alexishadjian/alexishadjian/README.md

-🔭 I’m working on the front of some projects
+🔭 I’m working on the front of some projects<br>
-🎓 I’m currently student
+🎓 I’m currently student<br>
-⚡ I’m learning new technologies
+⚡ I’m learning new technologies<br>